 Psychologists have observed that a cancer diagnosis is for most people a major life event, mentally we tend to divide our life into before and after we had cancer.
 For me it’s definitely been like that, in many ways I feel as if I was given a clean slate or a new beginning.
 First, becoming ill with cancer has required me to both analyze and redefine the relationships I have with those closest to me.
 In many cases I’ve had to set new boundaries, as I will no longer tolerate toxic or unhealthy relationships.
 Some personal and business relationships that I had before are finished, as a rule I no longer remain in contact with people who were unable or unwilling to support me throughout my cancer journey.

 Now that I’m a cancer survivor, I’ve become more sensitive to the characteristics of toxic people and how they mistreat others.
-I choose to avoid them whenever possible, meanwhile I set boundaries and keep my distance when I’m in situations in which I must associate with them.
+I choose to avoid them whenever possible, meanwhile I set boundaries and keep my composure when I’m in situations in which I must associate with them.
 I recently came across a fairly accurate description of what it’s like to be in such a relationship, it can be a relative, a friend, your boss, or a work colleague.
-The harmful individual likely demonstrates all or some of the following behaviors:
+The harmful individual likely demonstrates at least some of the following characteristics:

 - Nothing you can say or do is good enough.